-Why are whitening procedures at the dentist so effective?
+Why is teeth whitening at the dentist so effective?

-Over the counter teeth whitening products use less than 16% Carbamide Peroxide (or its equivalent in Hydrogen Peroxide).
-On the opposite hand, dentists are allowed to use 40% Carbamide Peroxide.
-High concentrations of peroxide can damage your teeth and gums if used unsupervised.
-They, can cause extreme tooth sensitivity or gum inflammation and sometimes the side-effects are permanent.
-Over the counter whitening products are not allowed to use such high concentrations of peroxide, due to their high risks.
-High concentrations of bleaching gels should only be applied in a controlled environment by an experienced professional, aka your dentist.
+Over-the-counter teeth whitening products use less than 16% Carbamide Peroxide or its equivalent in Hydrogen Peroxide.
+On the other hand, dentists are allowed to use Carbamide Peroxide concentrations as high as 40%.
+High concentrations of peroxide can damage your teeth and gums if used without proper supervision.
+The peroxide can cause extreme tooth sensitivity or gum inflammation.
+Luckily, these side effects are usually temporary.
+However, on occasions, the side effects are permanent.
+Due to these serious risks, over-the-counter whitening products are not allowed to use very high concentrations of peroxide.
+High concentrations of bleaching gel should only be used in a controlled environment by an experienced professional, such as your dentist.

-Using a high concentration peroxide means you get faster and better results.
-Most teeth whitening systems use a light source to assist in the bleaching process.
-The light source, which is either an LED, halogen or plasmaarc light, is used to break down the whitening gel into its active ingredients.
-Using these special lights helps speed up the gel activation process to give you better end results.
+Using high concentrations of peroxide means you get faster and better results.
+Many professional teeth whitening systems also use a light source to enhance the bleaching process.
+The light, which is LED, halogen, or plasmaarc light, is used to break down the whitening gel into its active ingredients.
+These special lights speed up the gel activation process to give you even better end results.

 Important note: If your whitening system uses a bleaching light, your dentist will give you protective goggles to wear during your whitening treatment.

-There are several benefits to having your dentist supervise your whitening treatment.
-First off, your dentist can help you determine if you're a good candidate for teeth whitening.
-Certain teeth shades don’t do as well with whitening treatment.
-Your dentist can also examine your teeth to see if there are any fillings or crowns which may interfere with treatment.
-Your dentist will look for sensitive areas and cover them with a protective barrier before starting treatment.
-Finally, your dentist will monitor your bleaching process to make sure that you don't end up with pain and sensitivity afterward.
-If you do end up with some tooth sensitivity, your dentist can offer solutions to reduce the sensitivity and help you recover faster.
+There are other benefits to having your dentist supervise your whitening treatment.
+First, your dentist can help you determine if you're a good candidate for teeth whitening.
+Certain teeth colors don’t respond as well to whitening treatment.
+Your dentist can also examine your teeth to see if there are any fillings or crowns which may interfere with the process.
+Your dentist can also look for sensitive areas and cover them with a protective barrier before starting treatment.
+Finally, your dentist will monitor the bleaching process to make sure that you don't end up with pain and sensitivity afterward.
+If you do end up with tooth sensitivity, your dentist can offer solutions to reduce the sensitivity for a faster recovery.